 Being a tightly structured and completely volunteer run organisation allows us to operate with a certain degree of flexibility.
 Using the knowledge we have gained in Serbia, Collective Aid has therefore expanded its efforts to Sarajevo in Bosnia and Herzegovina.

 With refugees and migrants trying to progress along the “New Balkan Route”, the country has seen an increasing influx of people trying to enter and make their way over the Croatian border to the north.
 Similar to our original response in Belgrade, we have been providing meals to the refugees and migrants living on the streets since the summer of 2018.
-We are also involved with the opening of a new refugee camp near to Sarajevo, where we will cook and serve three meals a day, whilst continuing to provide for those still living on the streets.
+In October 2018, a new refugee camp opened near Sarajevo.
+We were invited to work there for a short-term contract.
+From our previous experience, we knew how to design, set up and staff a camp kitchen.
+Since October 2018 until April 2019, we distributed 3 meals per day for 700 to 800 refugees.
+In a same time we helped opening the first “Free shop” in the camp.
+We are now, helping to run the Free shop, by sorting, folding and organizing clothes.
+As soon as the camp gets full, we will be ready to distribute food in the street as we did before.

 It’s difficult to tell what the future of Europe’s migration problem looks like, we are navigating an ever-changing political landscape and an unforeseeable number of people in need in the coming months and years.
 Collective Aid will continue to provide aid and support to displaced people in the Balkans, for as long as we are needed.